 The authors would like to thank Diameter Ltd and Lufthansa Technik Intercoat for providing coatings, advice and testing.
-This project is funded via the Engineering and Physical Sciences Research Council (EPSRC) supported Industrial Doctorate Centre at Brunel University.
-BJJ acknowledges support from the Anson Fund for an equipment grant.
+Funding for this project is via the Engineering and Physical Sciences Research Council (EPSRC) supported Engineering Doctorate (EngD) Programme at Brunel University.